charitha22/hybf-cc23-artifact/README.md

 ```
 The output above shows that both SEME-Fusion and HyBF produce an
 object file with a text size of 745 bytes, while the other techniques produce
 a text size of 813 bytes.
 A reduction of 8.36%.
+Note that HyBF applies the best version
+of the two techniques, therefore in this case HyBF end up applying SEME-Fusion
+obtaining the same reduction in size.

 Similarly, the file `cfm-cs-better.c` contains a function where CFM-CS outperforms SEME-Fusion.